 Large areas of Puerto Pollensa, Pollensa and Alcudia are predominantly pedestrianised.
 Market stalls squeeze into narrow winding streets and spill out into picturesque squares, their tabletops bedecked with olives, nuts, cold meats, jewellery and hippy-chic baby clothes.
-Fantastic for browsing, yummy local produce and people-watching.
+Wander the old towns, sample yummy local produce before refueling with an al fresco tapas lunch and a spot of people-watching.

-If you’re after a bit more adventure, wiggle your way along narrow, windy roads to the remote and rugged lighthouse of Cap de Formentor (210m above sea level) for stunning views.
+If you’re after a bit of adventure, hire a car and wiggle your way along narrow, windy roads to the remote and rugged lighthouse of Cap de Formentor (210m above sea level) for stunning views.
 On a clear day you can see neighbouring Menorca in the distance.
-A short drive away is Cala Formentor beach – a pretty spot with a hint of the Caribbean about it.
-It’s also the drop off point for the Glass Bottom Boat Trip.
+A short drive away is Cala Formentor beach – a pretty spot with a hint of the Caribbean about it – it’s also the drop-off point for the Glass Bottom Boat Trip.
 Walk the ramparts of the walled town of Alcudia, visit vineyards, kite surf or go for a splash at a water park.
-Pollensa town also makes for an enchanting day trip – visit the market, then burn off lunch by climbing the Calvari steps (365 of them!) to a chapel at the top.
+Pollensa town also makes for an enchanting day trip – visit the market, then burn off lunch by climbing the Calvari steps (all 365 of them!) to a chapel at the top.

 5. Try the food

-The food in Mallorca is fantastic.
-Waterfront bars and restaurants line the Pine Walk and serve exceptional Tapas, fresh sea food, traditional paellas and simple, tasty pizza.
+The food in Mallorca is scrumdiddlyumptious.
+Waterfront bars and restaurants line the Pine Walk and serve exceptional Tapas, fresh seafood, traditional paellas and simple, tasty pizza.
 Purply-pink sunsets, twinkly lights and live Spanish guitar add to the magic of eating al fresco in the balmy evening heat.
-Ella’s pouches are also available at the local Spar.
-The Spanish equivalent of Pampers nappies are also widely available.
+If you’re in need of food for a bubba, the always reliable Ella’s pouches are available at the local Spar shop.

 6. Invite the Grandparents